winhowes/AuthTranslator/README.md

    When started, the server listens on port `8080`.
 Incoming requests are matched against the host header to determine the route and associated authentication plugin.

+## Logging

+AuthTransformer writes log messages to standard output.
+Each request generates an entry showing the HTTP method, host, path and remote address.
+Authentication failures and rate limiting events are also logged.
+The logger is configured with Go's standard time-prefixed format.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.